 Mile 5

 Mile 5 continues down the ridgeline of the opposite side of the basin to complete the loop.
-The trail is easy to follow but relatively narrow.
+The trail is easy to follow but is relatively narrow.

 Mile 6